mauricevalerio/frontendmentor-challenges/kanban-task-management/README.md

-# Frontend Mentor - Rock, Paper, Scissors solution
+# Frontend Mentor - Kanban task management web app solution

 This is a solution to the [Kanban task management web app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/kanban-task-management-web-app-wgQLt-HlbB).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.